 A numeric Version property: Makes it easier to write applications that need to know which version of Conga they have available.

 Experimental UDP support: Undocumented; contact support@dyalog.com for more information.

+Numerous new samples and tools.

-0. Compatibility with Conga 2.x
+0. Compatibility and Code Distribution

 Conga 3.0 is designed to be compatible with Conga 2.x, but the APL code that wraps the Conga libraries has been substantially rewritten in order to provide support for multiple isolated roots, and to provide simpler ways to create client and server applications.
 To take advantage of some of the new features, you will need to make changes to the way that you initialise Conga-based applications.